ece-student/Team-16/docs/lab2/lab2.md

 | 12 kHz        | 79, 80, 81    |
 | 17 kHz        | 113, 114, 115 |

 We designed an algorithm to detect which bins the signals peak at, and how to classify the frequency.
 Initially, we set a hard FFT cutoff of 70.
 Values above that threshold were peak values.
 However, peaks are relative not absolute.
+In the code below the conditional checks if the FFT bin value is above the hardcoded threshold of 60.
+This code only works when the signal is very close.
+When it is far away, all the values are scaled down.
+We tried a different approach in which the target frequency bins are compared to an arbitrary non-peak bin value.
+For example, a bin is considered a peak if it is at least 1.5*(frequency of non peak bin).
+This approach worked but not as well as the hardcoded absolute value approach.
+We will need to tune, optimize, and test this algorithm for different amplitude/distance signals in the future.

 This is how we detect 7 kHz frequencies.
 ``` arduino